bradcar/MicroPython_BMPxxx/README.md

   * Relative accuracy of +/-0.03 hPa and typical absolute accuracy of +/-0.5 hPa.
   * Measure change in height of 0.25 meters.

-## To Test in Nov 2024 with BMP585 Shuttle Board
-Bosch makes the BMP585 shuttle board, but it must be wired as below to use the I2C interface with Raspberry Pi.
-Shuttleboard pin details: https://www.electroniclinic.com/bosch-bmp585-barometric-pressure-sensor-with-arduino/
-* 1.27mm pins not breadboard friendly (boardboards use 2.54mm)
-* 3.3v:
-  * vdd to 3.3v (pin 1 of 7 pin connector)
-  * vddio to 3.3v (pin 2 of 7 pin connector)
-* gnd:
-  * wire gnd to ground (pins 3 of 7 pin connector)
-* CS for I2C mode:
-  * wire to 3.3v (pin 1 of 9 pin connector)
-* SCK/SCL: I2C SCL (pin 2 of 9 pin connector)
-* SDO for I2C mode:
-  * wire to 3.3v  (pin 3 of 9 pin connector)
-* SDI/SDA: I2C SDA (pin 4 of 9 pin connector)

 ## License Information
 This product is open source.
 Please review the LICENSE.md file for license information.